frederik-hoeft/chatgpt-tooling-system-prompts/README.md

 ## Contents

+### GPT-5.5

+- Consult [gpt-5.5-tooling-api-reference.md](gpt-5.5/gpt-5.5-tooling-api-reference.md) for an overview of supported capabilities, subcommands, parameters, and intended use cases.
+- Read the corresponding file in [gpt-5.5/raw-system-prompts](gpt-5.5/raw-system-prompts) for exact agent instructions, constraints, and examples on how it should use each tool.

+### GPT-5.2

-- Consult [chatgpt-tooling-api-reference.md](chatgpt-tooling-api-reference.md) for an overview of supported capabilities, subcommands, parameters, and intended use cases.
+- Consult [gpt-5.2-tooling-api-reference.md](gpt-5.2/gpt-5.2-tooling-api-reference.md) for an overview of supported capabilities, subcommands, parameters, and intended use cases.
-- Read the corresponding file in [raw-system-prompts](raw-system-prompts) for exact agent instructions, constraints, and examples on how it should use each tool.
+- Read the corresponding file in [gpt-5.2/raw-system-prompts](gpt-5.2/raw-system-prompts) for exact agent instructions, constraints, and examples on how it should use each tool.

 ## Use Cases